oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - HE agent failed to start on RHEV-H after upgrade from 3.5 to 3.6
  - Emails sent from broker have "corrupted" headers
  - StorageDomainIsMemberOfPool prevents hosted-engine upgrade
- - Different behavior of connectStorageServer and prepareImage between iSCSI and NFS
+ - Different behavior of connectStorageServer and prepareImage between iSCSI and NFS  - HE-VM cannot startup automatically after successful configure HE

 **oVirt 3.6.1**
  - Handle crash of both ha services: agent and broker.